 SPAN-396 Spanish Sociolinguistics

 Spanish Sociolinguistics is a seminar conducted in Spanish that focuses on the dynamic interaction between language, society and identity.
 We will take a hands-on, discussion-based approach to understanding key sociolinguistic issues that affect our daily lives and shape our immediate surroundings.
-The course fulfills a social science requirement for SFS CULP majors.

-The seminar attracts a diverse group of Spanish-speaking students from many majors and concentrations.
+This seminar attracts a diverse group of Spanish-speaking students from many majors and concentrations.
 No background in sociolinguistics is necessary.

 Other academic years